oVirt/ovirt-site/source/feature/hot-plug-cpu.html.md

 ### Benefit to oVirt

-this feature will enable this powerful use cases:
+This feature enables the following powerful use cases:

-*   allow admins the ability to ensure customer's SLA are being met
+*   Admins can ensure customer's SLA are being met
-*   allow utilizing spare hardware - its common to see systems overdimentioned x3 for an average max load
+*   Spare hardware can be effectively used - it's common to see systems overdimentioned x3 for an average max load
-*   allow dynamically to scale vertically, down or up, a system hardware according to needs \*without restarting\* the VM
+*   System hardware can be dynamic scaled vertically, down or up, in accordance with your needs \*without restarting\* the virtual machine

 ### Detailed Design